agarwalvipin/open_cfa/docs/LOS/Corporate Issuer/Reading 21.md

-## 🚀 Reading 21: Investors and Other Stakeholders
+## Reading 21: Investors and Other Stakeholders

 ### 🎯 Introduction

-Welcome, future charterholder\!
+Welcome, future charterholder!
 Think of a company as a massive ship setting sail on a grand voyage for treasure. 🚢 The **shareholders** are the ship's owners; they funded the expedition and hope to find a mountain of gold (unlimited profits).
 The **debtholders** are the financiers who provided a loan for the ship's supplies; they don't care about the treasure—they just want their loan repaid, with interest, on time.

 But who else is on board?
 You have the captain and officers (**management**), the crew (**employees**), the port authorities (**government**), and the people who supplied the ship with food and cannons (**suppliers**).
 Everyone has a vested interest—or a "stake"—in the voyage's success.
 This reading is your guide to understanding the different claims, motivations, and potential conflicts among all these **stakeholders**.

 -----

-### Part 1: Debtholders vs. Shareholders - The Safe Harbor vs. The Grand Voyage ⛵
+### <span style="color: #1565C0;">Part 1: Debtholders vs. Shareholders - The Safe Harbor vs. The Grand Voyage ⛵</span>

 At the core of a company's capital structure are its two primary investors: lenders (**debtholders**) and owners (**shareholders**).
 Their relationship is defined by a fundamental difference in risk and reward.